Sneakzz/Tutorial-Projects/README.md

 # Learning Projects

-This repo contains all projects i create as part of learning a new language, technology, framework, etc...

-The purpose of all projects in this repo is to either serve as references to look back on or to get the first hands-on experience with a new language, technology and/or framework.
+The purpose of this repo is to store code that serves as references to look back on and that was written to get first hands-on experience with a language, framework/library, technology, etc...